SPARTAN: Self-supervised Spatiotemporal Transformers Approach to Group Activity Recognition: Related Work

 Due to the wide range of applications, GAR has recently gained more attention.
 The initial approaches in the field utilized probabilistic graphical methods ~\cite{amer2014hirf,amer2013monte,amer2015sum,lan2012social,lan2011discriminative,wang2013bilinear} and AND-OR grammar methods ~\cite{amer2012cost,shu2015joint} to process the extracted features.
 As deep learning evolved over the years, methods involving Convolutional Neural Networks (CNN) ~\cite{bagautdinov2017social,ibrahim2016hierarchical}, Recurrent Neural Networks (RNN) ~\cite{wang2017recurrent,yan2018participation,qi2018stagnet,bagautdinov2017social,deng2016structure,shu2019hierarchical,li2017sbgar,ibrahim2016hierarchical,ibrahim2018hierarchical} achieved outstanding performance thanks to their learning power of high-level information and temporal context.

 Recent methods for identifying group actions~\cite{wu2019learning,gavrilyuk2020actor,hu2020progressive,yan2020social,ehsanpour2020joint,pramono2020empowering,li2021groupformer,yuan2021spatio} typically utilize attention-based models and require explicit character representations to model spatial-temporal relations in group activities.
 Graph convolution networks, as described in~\cite{wu2019learning,yuan2021spatio}, are used to learn spatial and temporal information of actors by constructing relational graphs, while Rui~\etal~\cite{yan2020social} suggest building spatial and temporal relation graphs to infer actor links.
 Kirill~\etal~\cite{gavrilyuk2020actor} use a transformer encoder-based technique with different backbone networks to extract features for learning actor interactions from multimodal inputs.
 Li~\etal~\cite{li2021groupformer} use a clustered attention approach to capture contextual spatial-temporal information.
-Mingfei~\etal~\cite{han2022dual} proposed MAC-Loss which is a combination of spatial and temporal transformers in two complimentary orders to enhance the learning effectiveness of actor interactions and preserve actor consistency at the frame and video levels. \textbf{Weakly supervised group activity recognition (GAR).} Several techniques have been developed to tackle weakly supervised group activity recognition (GAR) with less supervision, such as using bounding boxes to train built-in detectors or activity maps.
+Mingfei~\etal~\cite{han2022dual} proposed MAC-Loss which is a combination of spatial and temporal transformers in two complimentary orders to enhance the learning effectiveness of actor interactions and preserve actor consistency at the frame and video levels. \textbf{Weakly supervised group activity recognition (WSGAR).} Several techniques have been developed to tackle WSGAR with limited supervision, like training detectors within the framework using bounding boxes.
 One approach is WSGAR, which does not rely on bounding box annotations during training or inference and incorporates an off-the-shelf item detector into the model.
 Another technique, proposed by Zhang et al. \cite{zhang2021multi}, uses activity-specific characteristics to improve WSGAR, but is not specifically designed for GAR.
 Kim et al. \cite{kim2022detector} proposed a detector-free method that uses transformer encoders to extract motion features.
 Our proposed method is a self-supervised training approach dedicated to WSGAR, which does not require actor-level annotations, object detectors, or labels.